jmicko/critical-coordination/README.md

 ## Production Build
+Create a database in POSTICO called critical_coordination.
+Copy the database information over from the database.sql file included and run it to create your database.

 Before pushing to Heroku, run `npm run build` in terminal.
 This will create a build folder that contains the code Heroku will be pointed at.
 You can test this build by typing `npm start`.
 Keep in mind that `npm start` will let you preview the production build but will **not** auto update.